 In terms of major game developers, Poland has produced multiple strong contenders.
 The stand-out, however, is CD Projekt S.A.
 The company launched CD Projekt Red – a department responsible for developing original games – in 2002.
-Their 2007 release The Witcher allowed them to successfully break through into the worldwide market.
-With the release of The Witcher 3 in 2015, their revenue increased over eightfold.
-Since then, annual revenue has been slowly decreasing, but is predicted to rise again with the release of the highly anticipated Cyberpunk 2077 in April 2020.
+Their 2007 release of The Witcher allowed them to successfully break through into the worldwide market.
+With the release of The Witcher 3 in 2015, their revenue increased almost sixfold.
+Since then, annual revenue has been slowly decreasing, but is predicted to rise again with the release of the highly anticipated Cyberpunk 2077 in November 2020.

 The overall number of Polish gamers has been increasing in an irregular manner.
 The profile of the typical gamer has transformed from teenage boys to a more gender-balanced group of adults in their 20s and 30s, usually with a full-time job.
 On personal computers, people tend to play games to de-stress and relax.
 For the digital purchase of games, Steam is by far the leading platform.
 Mobile devices have become popular for casual gaming.
 People generally use mobile games to combat boredom and they choose cheap, light-hearted games from app stores.
 While less common, virtual reality sets have become relatively popular – about one in every five gamers has used them.

 Most people play games several times a week – least often on gaming consoles, and most often on mobile devices.
 On most devices, logic games are the most popular genre.
 On consoles, however, racing games take the cake.
 The most commonly chosen console is PlayStation, followed by the Xbox, and some of the most popular games among Polish gamers have been FIFA, The Witcher, Grand Theft Auto, and Call of Duty.